drankinatty/gtkwrite/README.md

 ### Features

-The editor provides fairly robust find/replace dialog functionality with forward/reverse whole-document and selection-limited search ability with configurable case sensitive/insensitive searches and the ability to limit selection/replacement to whole words. (planned REGEX search/replace remains to be implemented) Configurable indent/unindent with align to softtab settings for code layout.
+The editor provides fairly robust find/replace dialog functionality with forward/reverse whole-document, from cursor and selection-limited search ability with configurable case sensitive/insensitive searches and the ability to limit selection/replacement to whole words. (planned REGEX search/replace remains to be implemented) Configurable indent/unindent with align to softtab settings with auto-indent for code layout and smart_backspace (unindent in leading whitespace).
 An active window title displays file/save status along with the current filename.
 A status bar tracks the `line:col INS/OVR` state as well as displaying various operational messages.
+Print capabilities used the native print dialog making print/print to .pdf, etc. available. (print-preview and adding page setting to preferences dialog is still in work, the defaults are fine for most print needs)

 ### Code Layout/Approach